JHVIW/BrowserPasswordsToDiscord/README.md

 - Extracts saved passwords from Chromium-based browsers.
 - Decrypts passwords using the browser's encryption key.
 - Sends extracted passwords to a Discord webhook.
-- Obfuscated code to demonstrate how scripts can be made less readable.

 ## Requirements